Telecommunications Cyber Security and Resilience Bill Compliance Guide

 - Access to guidance from regulatory authorities

-Direct References from Bill 329
+Direct References from HL Bill 32

 Part 2, Section 3 - Exclusion of Core Public Electronic Communications